Amrum (film)

-Amrum is a 2025 German historical drama film directed by Fatih Akin, and co-written by Akin with Hark Bohm, based on Bohm's childhood on the German island of Amrum.
+Amrum is a 2025 German historical drama film directed by Fatih Akin, and co-written by Akin with Hark Bohm, based on Bohm's childhood on the German island of Amrum during the last months of World War II.
+It stars Jasper Billerbeck, Kian Köppke, Laura Tonke, Diane Kruger, Detlev Buck and Matthias Schweighöfer.

-The film had its world premiere at the Cannes Premiere section of the 2025 Cannes Film Festival, on May 15, 2025, and was released in Germany on 25 September 2025 by Warner Bros.
+The film had its world premiere at the Cannes Premiere section of the 2025 Cannes Film Festival, on 15 May, where it was met with positive reviews from critics.
+It was theatrically released in Germany on 9 October by Warner Bros.
 Pictures.

+Bohm died two months after the film's theatrical release in Germany.

 Plot

 1945, in the final weeks of World War II, in a small village on the island of Amrum off Germany's North Sea coast.
 Twelve-year-old Nanning Bohm, the eldest child in his family, works in the potato fields or gathers driftwood for firewood to help his mother feed the family.
-She is a staunch Nazi and in advanced pregnancy.
+She is a staunch Nazi and in the later stages of pregnancy.
 He, his aunt Ena, and his two younger siblings had to flee to the island from bombed-out Hamburg.

 Nanning's father is an SS-Obersturmbannführer (lieutenant colonel) and is away at war; his wife is left to fend for herself on Amrum, while the villagers secretly listen to proscribed jazz on the radio.

 As the war draws to a close, Nanning faces new challenges.
 Since the birth of his sister and the death of Adolf Hitler, his mother has fallen into a deep depression and refuses to eat.
-Nanning tries to find creative ways to fulfill her craving for white bread with butter and honey.
-This is no easy task, as the war has left the island with a severe shortage of everything.
+Nanning tries to find creative ways to fulfill her craving for white bread with butter and honey, something he continues to struggle with throughout the movie, as the war has left the island with a severe shortage of all materials.
 Through bartering, he tries to obtain the coveted ingredients like butter and sugar.

-The boy gets to know the island and its inhabitants better, and the Frisian language spoken there.
-However, while helping with seal hunting and gutting a rabbit, he has close encounters with death.
-He learns that his uncle Theo, who gave him a whaling knife at birth, had to stay in America because of the Nazis, and that they murdered his fiancée, Ruth.
+The boy gets to know the island, its inhabitants, and the North Frisian language spoken there further.
+However, while helping with seal hunting and gutting a rabbit, he often experiences close encounters with death.
+He learns that his uncle Theo, who gave him a whaling knife at birth, was forced to stay in America because of the Nazis, and that they murdered his fiancée, Ruth.
 Theo appears to him in a dream and confronts him: "You are not to blame, but you are still involved."
 As the younger of the two, he bears no personal guilt for his parents' Nazi past, but he cannot escape their legacy and the questions it raises.